Allen Creek Valley Shapes the Town

 From Ann Arbor's founding in 1824 until today, the presence of the waterway has defined the shape of the center of town.
 The creek provided the site for the city's earliest known bathhouse, an octagonal Victorian structure built over the creek at Liberty and First streets.
 Early skating parks and swimming areas also were located along the creek.
 In 1878 the first passengers on James Ashley's new Toledo & Ann Arbor Railroad arrived in town.
 The railroad followed the valley and spurred increased industrial development along the creek.

-By Ann Arbor's centennial in 1924, property owners near the creek, upset by frequent flooding and pollution, demanded that the city put the creek into a storm
+By Ann Arbor's centennial in 1924, property owners near the creek, upset by frequent flooding and pollution, demanded that the city put the creek into

 Erected 2001 by Ann Arbor Historic District Commission.